-Given the ongoing discussions that the Marquette team is having with the Board and Investment Committee regarding asset allocation, it is clear that the Executive Director and Trustees have continued to prioritize downside protection as a key portion of their main objective of hitting the long-term target rate of return of 7.25%.
+Given the ongoing discussions between the Marquette team, the Board, and Investment Committee regarding asset allocation, this highlights that the Executive Director and Trustees have continued to prioritize downside protection as a key portion of their main objective of hitting the long-term target rate of return of 7.2%.

-The Marquette team looks forward to continuing the ongoing review of the System's current asset allocation in anticipation of key macroeconomic changes that are brewing within the United States as well as in the international markets.
+The Marquette team looks forward to continuing the ongoing review of the System's current asset allocation in anticipation of key macroeconomic changes that are developing within the United States as well as in the international markets.
 Sincerely,